SunnyRo/MVC-Identity/README.md

 ### Added AppUser inherit from IdentityUser

-### Applied build-Identity to the app which requires users to log in before doing any CRUD Operations with bot table. (not protected route)
+### Applied build-Identity to the app which requires users to log in before doing any CRUD Operations with bot table.
+(Appear Bot in navigation bar after log in and user cannot access bot page directly through the url if they are not logged in)

 # **How to run**